Nominating and Governance Committee Charter

 - Recommend to the Board candidates for election as directors of the Corporation to fill open seats on the Board between annual meetings, including vacancies created by an increase in the authorized number of directors.

-- Review requests by directors to accept a seat on any additional company board and refer the matter to the Board with the Committee's recommendation whether such request should be approved.
+- Review requests by directors to accept a seat on any additional company board and refer the matter to the Board with the Committee's recommendation whether exception to such request should be taken.

 - Review at least annually the service of all directors on the boards of other companies with consideration to the substantial time commitment required of directors and make such recommendations to the Board as it may deem advisable.